 AL said Neighbourhood Watch is excellent and she would always encourage.
 As a community you need to help yourself and this is a good way forward.

 CF stated that the police will also advise the Neighbourhood Watch co-ordinator of any issues that occur thus allowing residents to be forewarned.
 Neighbourhood Watch is for two way communication and currently there is no one for the Police to feed information too.
+The PC had a policy of helping Neighbourhood Watches and will consider financial assistance for administration costs etc.

 Jo (Neighbourhood Watch Co-ordinator for Mortimers Avenue) stressed it is REALLY IMPORTANT TO PHONE IN ALL CRIMES.
 A recent crime in Mortimers Avenue where 14 houses were affected, only 4 homes reported the crime.
 Being a Neighbourhood Watch coordinator is not an arduous task.
 Joan then said she was surprised that the central Neighbourhood Watch coordinator had not been invited to the meeting.